Honors Course Offerings

 SUNY Delhi offers a variety of honors courses available to any student with a cumulative GPA of 3.3 or higher.
 These courses offer the opportunity to study challenging questions within various disciplines thoroughly, as well as to work closely with SUNY Delhi faculty members.
-Our new Honors Special Topics Course (HONR 250) focuses on a wide range of specialized topics that relate to student and faculty research interests.
-Listed below are the courses being offered for the Fall 2017 semester, as well as a list of courses previously taught that have been approved for HONR 250 by the Honors Program Advisory Committee.
+Listed below are the courses being offered for the Fall 2023 semester, as well as a list of courses previously taught that have been approved by the Honors Program Advisory Committee.

 HONR 200: Foundations of Western Thought